top of page

 • Supports brain energy metabolism and neuroprotection

 As this research shows, creatine's benefits extend far beyond what most people associate with this supplement.
-From enhancing physical performance to supporting mental health and recovery, creatine offers a comprehensive range of advantages that make it worth considering for various health and fitness goals.
+From enhancing physical performance to supporting mental health and recovery, creatine offers a comprehensive range of advantages that make it worth considering for various health and fitness goals, which is why at Integrative Therapeutics we are proud to sell creatine to our patients and clients.

 Choosing the Right Creatine Supplement

 Not all creatine supplements deliver the same benefits.
-When selecting a creatine product, I look for several quality indicators:
+As an integrative physical therapist, I look for several quality indicators in the supplements I recommend:

 • Good manufacturing practices (GMP certification)